 Web-probe switch; list GIFs that do not have multiple images to stdout.
 GIFs that fail this filter cause error messages to stderr.

 Optimize; remove unused color-table entries.
 Normally these

 conversion is completed anyway).
 Also, use zlib compression level 9

 (best compression) instead of the default level.
-The recovery

 Naively converting all your GIFs at one go with gif2png is not likely to give you the results you want.
 Animated GIFs cannot be translated to PNG, which is a single-image format.